We have good news and bad news

 - Read the terms and conditions for your local medical authority and accept them if you agree.

 - Exposure Notifications should now be active.
 Select OK to continue.

 How Studies Used the Apple Watch to Detect COVID-19

-Since the heart rate sensors in the latest models of Apple Watch are very sophisticated, researchers decided to compare that data between people with confirmed COVID-19 infections and those without, even when the infected persons were asymptomatic.
+Since the heart rate sensors in the latest models of the Apple Watch are very sophisticated, researchers decided to compare that data between people with confirmed COVID-19 infections and those without, even when the infected persons were asymptomatic.

 By carefully analyzing the heart rate data they collected, it was possible to detect changes in people who were infected but either didn’t feel sick or never developed symptoms.

 The main factor used in these studies is called heart rate variability, which is defined as the difference in time between each heartbeat.
-A healthy heart doesn’t have a constant heartbeat with precise even intervals, instead it’s constantly adapting to various factors in the body.
+A healthy heart doesn’t have a constant heartbeat with precise even intervals, instead, it’s constantly adapting to various factors in the body.

 The studies in question looked at heart rate variability data in healthy people versus those who developed COVID-19 infections.
 According to the results, there are detectable patterns in the heart rate variability of people infected with COVID-19 that may serve as an early detection method.
 Of course, this comes with a long list of caveats and disclaimers!